 The evaluation team ensured that all respondents will have a list of resources available in case they have been affected or know of others affected (regardless of whether they have been affected or know others affected).
 This evaluation had maintained the following ethical norms and standards:

-- Safety and security in questionnaire survey, focus group discussions, in-depth interviews and key informant interviews: - guaranteed confidentiality, particularly for female students; - considered safety, particularly for female students; - considered risks and benefits; and - protected the reputations of the universities interviewed. - Quality data collection techniques and integrity/honesty: - Participants in this evaluation were informed of the purposes, processes, risks and benefits of participation and was given the opportunity to decline to participate (particularly female students and teachers); - The evaluation team addressed important and relevant questions, provide clear and understandable results and include meaningful recommendations; and - Information was collected, analysed, reported and interpreted accurately and impartially.
+- Safety and security in questionnaire survey, focus group discussions, in-depth interviews and key informant interviews: - " guaranteed confidentiality, particularly for female students: - " considered safety, particularly for female students: - " considered risks and benefits; and - " protected the reputations of the universities interviewed. - Quality data collection techniques and integrity/ honesty: - " Participants in this evaluation were informed of the purposes, processes, risks and benefits of participation and was given the opportunity to decline to participate (particularly female students and teachers); - " The evaluation team addressed important and relevant questions, provide clear and understandable results and include meaningful recommendations; and

+" Information was collected, analysed, reported and interpreted accurately and impartially.

-1.6 Limitations of the evaluation methodology
+Limitations of the evaluation methodology

 - The data was collected from the selected geographical locations.
 The selected geographical location is not representative of the whole country.
 To avoid this controversy, the study will not generalize findings. - Apart from this project, the others government and non-government /NGO organizations may also have been implementing a good number of VAW/G related projects in these working areas.
 These initiatives might have had an influence on the university community.
-An effort was made to explore the direct effect of the project from the perspective of before and after intervention.
+An effort was made to explore the direct effect of the project from the perspective of before and after intervention. - Selection bias: While there was a high response rate, this is not representative sample of the university population.
+Also, there was likely selection bias given that people involved in the project were targeted. the selection of the participants was based on purposive sampling as specified above; this means that they are different from those that did not participate in campaign activities.